the first year in engineering at purdue

 First-Year Engineering Experience

 Purdue Engineering students in Indianapolis are admitted direct to their major.
-However, they will follow a core first-year curriculum similar to that of our First-Year Engineering students in West Lafayette.
+However, they will follow a core first-year curriculum similar to that of First-Year Engineering students in West Lafayette.

 First Year In Indianapolis

-EPICS (Engineering Projects in Community Service): a popular pathway through which teams of students partner with local and global community organizations to address human, community, and environmental needs.
+EPICS (Engineering Projects in Community Service): a popular pathway through which teams of students partner with local and global community organizations to address human, community and environmental needs.

 *John Martinson Honors College students in Indianapolis will choose either the EPICS or VIP pathway.